 At the very beginning, you have to plan your podcast.
 The main steps of planning your podcast are:

-Step 2: Set Up Your Podcast on Your Podcast Hosts
+Step 2: Set Up Your Podcast on Its Host

-This step is basically like getting your house ready to go for when you have episodes recorded that you are ready to upload.
-I teach you how to do this step by step in the tech tutorial of Podcast Pro University, but the basic parts of step two are:
+This step is basically like getting your house ready to go when you have episodes recorded that you are ready to upload.
+I teach you how to do this step by step in my mastermind, Podcast to Profit, but the basic parts of step two are:

-Understand the RSS feed and where to publish your show.
-Understanding how to use the RSS feed allows you to automatically share your podcast to all the different places it can show up.
+- Understand the RSS feed and where to publish your show.
+Understanding how to use the RSS feed allows you to automatically share your podcast on all the different platforms it can appear.

 Step 3 of How to Start a Podcast: Defining Your Episode and Niche